collaborative coaching · the Sedona Method

 “When I look at my life I realise that the mistakes I have made, the things I really regret, were not errors of judgement but failures of feeling.”

-― Jeanette Winterson, CBE, Author
+— Jeanette Winterson, Author

 Oskar Schlemmer, Triadisches Ballett, Die Bühne im Bauhaus.
 Band 4, 1925.